yousef-m11/AMLS_21-22_SN18014580/README.md

 ## Packages required

-Many of the scripts require the same packages and in this section, we highlight each of the packages.
+For the 3 scripts , many require the same packages and in this section, we highlight each of the packages, which scripts they are needed in and what functions they are needed to perform.

 * `pandas` is required ...

 ## How to run the code

+To run this code and i, use Jupyter Notebook.
+If using Google Colab, it

 ## Other special notes and instructions